 A further change to the Group's hedge accounting policies as a result of adopting IFRS 9 relates to the Group's equity release portfolio.
 As discussed on pages 105 to 107, the Group's equity release portfolio is reclassified as FVTPL under IFRS 9.
 As a consequence of this reclassification, the associated derivatives which are held to economically hedge the equity release portfolio, and which continue to be held at FVTPL under IFRS 9, no longer qualify to be designated in a hedge relationship for accounting purposes.
-The changes in fair value of both the equity release portfolio and the associated derivatives are recognised in the Income Statement creating a partially offsetting effect.
-This offsetting is not perfect due to differing characteristics of the instruments and differing valuation requirements.
+The changes in fair value of both the equity release portfolio and the provision which was previously recognised under IAS 39 in relation to the portfolio's NNEG is no longer required under IFRS 9.